-STAR North Texas Council held Steering Committee elections in July.
-The Council is now represented by Wendy Chance (chair), Sergio Gonzalez & Lora Hinchcliff (co-vice chairs), Mike Bednar (secretary), Robert Medigovich, Lanny Shivers, Clayton Swize, Terry Shultz, and Daulton O’Neill.
+The STAR North Texas Steering Committee is represented by Sergio Gonzalez & Lora Hinchcliff (co-vice chairs), Mike Bednar (secretary), Robert Medigovich, Lanny Shivers, Clayton Swize, Terry Shultz, and Daulton O’Neill.

 STAR Business Council

-The Business Council (BC) continues to hold regular monthly online meetings on the first Thursday of the month.
+The STAR Business Council (BC) holds regular monthly online meetings on the first Thursday of the month at 10am CT.
 These are open to all who are interested.
-Register to participate here.
+Register here to receive email reminders.

-If you are interested in participating, or in working with the Business Council, please contact Business Council Chair Richard Abramowitz at: firstname.lastname@example.org.
+If you are interested in participating or working with the Business Council, please contact Richard Abramowitz at: email@example.com.

 Central Texas Council

-If you are a STAR member and would like to be involved, make sure that Central Texas Council is checked in your membership profile in order to be added to their mailing list (log in to our website with your email address; click "Forgot password" to create one, if needed).
-Announcements will be sent to our general email lists, as well.
+If you are a STAR member and would like to be involved, make sure that Central Texas Council is checked in your membership profile to be added to the mailing list (log in to our website with your email address & click "Forgot password" to create one, if needed).